WonderlandPE/WonderCore/README.md

 We will add more features to this plugin as we need.
 Fell free to download the source and PLS customize it.
 Website: http://wonderlandpe.hol.es/

+Follow @MCPEGamerJP, @WonderlandPE and @DunxTweets on twitter for more detailed updates.